2B: No Evictions Without Representation

 Has an economic analysis been conducted to determine what percent of this tax is likely to be passed directly on to renters, resulting in higher rents in Boulder?

-Brian asked over 3 years ago
+Brian asked about 4 years ago

 This was a citizen-initiated measure.
 The City of Boulder has not had the opportunity to do any analysis.